CustomTypeOne/LoopPatches/README.md

 * Tested with Loop Dev version: 15 Dec 2022, commit 290211f
 * Tested using mg/dL
+* As updates happen with the Loop Dev branch, I make sure patches can still be applied
     * Verified LoopPatches can be applied with commit 3770f56, 23 Dec 2022
     * Verified LoopPatches can be applied with commit 84afcfb, 01 Jan 2023
     * Verified LoopPatches can be applied with commit ec9faeb, 06 Jan 2023
+* The updates to BuildLoopFixedDev may lag these checks, which are provided for the convenience of those not relying on the build script.

 ### Loop-dev vs LoopPatches Branch Status